gaze-meets-ml/gaze_ml_2022/index.md

 # Submissions
-We have two tracks for submission a full, archival proceedings track and a non-archival, extended abstract track.
+The workshop will feature two tracks for submission: a full, archival proceedings track with accepted papers published in the **[Proceedings for Machine Learning Research (PMLR)](https://proceedings.mlr.press/)** and a non-archival, extended abstract track.
 Submissions to either track will undergo the same double-blind peer review.

-Full Accepted papers will be published as proceedings in the Proceedings for Machine Learning Research (PMLR).
-Full proceedings papers can be up to 9 pages and extended abstract papers can be up to 4 pages (excluding references and appendices).

-Papers that are submitted to Gaze Meets ML proceedings track cannot be already published or under review in any other archival venue.

-Authors of accepted extended abstracts (non-archival submissions) retain full copyright of their work, and acceptance of such a submission to Gaze Meets ML does not preclude publication of the same material in another archival venue (e.g. journal or conference).
+Full proceedings papers can be up to 9 pages and extended abstract papers can be up to 4 pages (both excluding references and appendices).
+Authors of accepted extended abstracts (non-archival submissions) retain full copyright of their work, and acceptance of such a submission to Gaze Meets ML does not preclude publication of the same material in another archival venue (e.g., journal or conference).

 <ul>
     <li><a href="https://openreview.net/group?id=NeurIPS.cc/2022/Workshop/GMML">Open Review Submission Portal</a></li>
-    <li> Submission format: anonymously submit full papers (8 or 9 pages) using:
+    <li> Submission templates:
         <ul>
             <li><a href="https://media.neurips.cc/Conferences/NeurIPS2022/Styles/neurips_2022.tex">neurips_2022.tex --
                     LaTeX